-- benefit payment agencies such as Centrelink, the Department of Education, Employment and Workplace Relations, and the Department of Families, Housing, Community Services and Indigenous Affairs - law enforcement agencies such as state and federal police - other agencies such as the Child Support Agency and the Australian Bureau of Statistics.
+- benefit payment agencies such as Centrelink, the Department of Education, Employment and Workplace Relations, and the Department of Families, Housing, Community Services and Indigenous Affairs - law enforcement agencies such as state and federal police - other agencies such as the Child Support Agency (CSA) and the Australian Bureau of Statistics.

-This disclosure is usually to check eligibility for government benefits, for law enforcement purposes or for statistical purposes.
-Any further use of your information by these agencies is also controlled by law.
+This disclosure is usually to check eligibility for government benefits, for law enforcement purposes or for collecting statistics.
+The CSA may use the information you give to assess or collect child support.
 If you receive a refund cheque with your notice of assessment, we provide details of your refund to the Reserve Bank of Australia to assist in clearing your cheque.
+Information you provide on your tax return may also be used to update the Australian Business Register (ABR).

-We can also disclose your information in performing our duties under the tax and family assistance laws.
-Otherwise, we can give your information only to you or to someone you have appointed to act for you.
+We can also disclose your information in performing our duties under the tax law.
+Otherwise, we can give your information to you or to someone you have appointed to act for you.